yoavniran/smocker/README.md

 module.exports = function(req, options, utils){

 	return utils.respondWithFailureRate({
+				response: {
-				success: true  //the body of the response when successful },
+					info: "foo  //the body of the response when successful },
+				statusCode: 201,
+			},
 			90, //the failure rate = 90%
 			501, //the code to use when failing